 - Practice Aid O502 [PDF]

 During each Family Weekend, financial advisors from Wilder Business offer a presentation on steps you can take to reduce tuition costs.
-The following presentation (“Making Landmark More Affordable”) was prepared by Dino Koff and Russ North of North Business Services, P.C., d/b/a Wilder Business Service, an independent provider of tax and other business services.
+The presentation, “Tax Savings Opportunities for Landmark College Students & Parents” was prepared by Russell K. North of North Business Services, P.C., d/b/a Wilder Business Service, an independent provider of tax and other business services.